List of Farm to Market Roads in Texas (100–199): FM 164 (1956–1967)

 The FM 164 designation was next used on a route from US 67 west of Sulphur Springs northeast to SH 19 and Loop 313 in western Sulphur Springs in Hopkins County along a former routing of US 67.
 Loop 313 replaced another part of the former route of US 67.
-FM 164 was cancelled on April 27, 1967, and transferred to Loop 313 (now Business US 67-V).
+FM 164 was cancelled on April 27, 1967, and transferred to Loop 313 (now Bus.
+US 67).

 RM 165

 Ranch to Market Road 165 (RM 165) is located in Blanco and Hays counties.

 RM 165 begins at Loop 163 (the former alignment of US 281) in Blanco.
 The route generally travels east to an intersection with RM 2325 and then to the northeast before ending at a junction with US 290 near Henly.

 RM 165 (in conjunction with Loop 163) provides a bypass of Johnson City and the US 281/290 junction for traffic traveling between Blanco and points east of Henly, such as Dripping Springs and Austin.

-RM 165 was designated on June 11, 1945, connecting US 281 (and, after its realignment, Loop 163) to Middle Creek Road, approximately 5.4 mi to the east.
+RM 165 was designated on June 11, 1945 as Farm to Market Road 165 (FM 165), connecting US 281 (and, after its realignment, Loop 163) to Middle Creek Road, approximately 5.4 mi to the east.
+The designation was changed to RM 165 on October 1, 1956.
 The designation was extended to the current eastern terminus of US 290 on November 21, 1956.

 The bridge structure crossing the Blanco River (which had replaced the original low-water crossing) was washed out in a catastrophic flooding event on May 23–24, 2015, with road closure at that location until further notice.
 The bridge deck and support beams were displaced from the piers and washed downstream; the piers and bents may require some repair after inspection for damage, and completion of a replacement deck structure is not anticipated by the Texas Department of Transportation before October 2015.